V. C. Andrews: The Audrina Series

 Initially a stand-alone novel published during Andrews' lifetime, the story takes place in the Mid-Atlantic United States during the 1960s and 1970s.
 The story features diverse subjects, such as brittle bone disease, rape, posttraumatic stress disorder, and diabetes, in the haunting setting of a Victorian-era mansion near the fictitious River Lyle.
-A sequel was published 34 years later, to tie in with the Lifetime adaption of My Sweet Audrina, by Andrew Neiderman.
+A sequel was published 34 years later, to tie in with the Lifetime adaptation of My Sweet Audrina, by Andrew Neiderman.